kingdom-gaming/VillagerShop/README.md

 ## Extra features
 - Database logging of all transactions; allowing staff to easily spot cheaters.
 - Custom items depending on your rank, (eula?)
+- Only work in custom worlds
+- Only work for certain permission `villageshop.use`
 ## License
 This work is my own, and as such should not be copy or distrubuted without my permission.